gioui/gio-x/README.md

 All patches should be Signed-off to indicate conformance with the [LICENSE](https://git.sr.ht/~whereswaldon/gio-x/tree/main/LICENSE) of this repo.

+## Tags

+Pre-1.0 tags are provided for reference only, and do not designate releases with ongoing support.
+Bugfixes will not be backported to older tags.

+Tags follow semantic versioning.
+In particular, as the major version is zero:

+- breaking API or behavior changes will increment the *minor* version component.
+- non-breaking changes will increment the *patch* version component.

 ## Maintainers

 This repository is primarily maintained by Chris Waldon.